 If your spouse is a full-time student for at least five months of the year, or is incapable of self-care, and you have one dependent, your spouse is deemed to have income of \$250 for each calendar month that your spouse is disabled or a full-time student.
-If you have two or more dependents, your spouse is deemed to have income of \$416.66 for each such calendar month.
+If you have two or more dependents, your spouse is deemed to have an income of \$416.66 for each such calendar month.

-Please Note: These limits may be lower for employees who are classified as "highly compensated employees."
-If you should fit the qualification, you will be notified of the limit on your DCRA contributions.
+Please note: Contribution limits may be lower for employees classified as "highly compensated employees."
+If you are in this IRS-designated classification, you will be notified of the limit on your DCRA contributions.
 All contributions made to your DCRA by payroll deduction are exempt from federal, state and FICA taxes.
 They will, however, be taken into account for your CalPERS deductions.
 DCRA contributions will have no impact on any other employer-provided benefits that may be based on your salary.
-There may be some impact on your Social Security benefits as discussed in the section titled "Effect on Social Security."
+There may be some impact on your Social Security benefits as discussed in the following section titled "Effect on Social Security."